ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Timeline

 The timeline category is where issues at specific points in a difficulty are addressed.
 Every post in this category must include a timestamp to be posted.
 The first timestamp placed will be the timestamp shown in the Discussion section.
-Any afterwards will be handled like normal.  <!--maybe/ All posts in this section can be ordered according to the timestamp, or through which posts have last have been updated. -->
+Any timestamps later on will be handled like normal.

 ## Modding field